Canada decriminalize Cannabis

-As from October, 2018 Cannabis will be legal in Canada.
+As from October, 2018 Cannabis decriminalize cannabis.
 Pot or Cannabis or Bang is illegal in America except for medical marijuana which was legalized in 2001.

-In Canada, the discussions for legalization of Cannabis started in earnest in 2015 when one Justin Trudeau was elected into office.
+The discussions for Canada to decriminalize Cannabis started in earnest in 2015 when one Justin Trudeau was elected into office as Prime Minister (PM).

-The process to legalize Cannabis began on 13 April, 2017 at the Senate.
+The discussions to Canada to decriminalize Cannabis reached the floor of the Senate on 13 April, 2017.
 Afterwards, the bill was also approved by the house of commons.
 This was the last hurdle in the smooth sail of the legislation.

 Now Canada has officially become the second national government to legalize recreational cannabis after Uruguay which legalized weed in 2013.

 There are great differences between the two countries.
 Uruguay has a population of 3.4 million people while Canada’s population stands at 36 million people.

 A number of states in the United States of America have also legalized cannabis.
 These are: Vermont, Alaska, Maine, Colorado, Massachusetts, Oregon, California and Washington.